One dead and pair in hospital after stabbing in south London

 A man in his 60s has been arrested following a fatal stabbing in south London.

-Officers were called at around 10.40am on Sunday with reports of a number of people stabbed in East Street, Walworth, the Metropolitan Police said.
+Officers were called at about 10.40am on Sunday with reports of a number of people stabbed in East Street, Walworth, the Metropolitan Police said.

 Three people were found with injuries, and one man died at the scene.